osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients-secrets.md

 <a id="opIdSecrets_Update V1 Preview Hybrid Client Secret"></a>

-Update a Hybrid Client Secret Only Secret Description and Secret Expiration Date can be updated.
+Update a hybrid client secret.
+Only secret description and secret expiration date can be updated.

 ### Request
 ```text